-Colt in Monster Rancher 2 can be resumed as one 12 year old Holly with a tomboy hairstyle.
+Colt in Monster Rancher 2 can be resumed as a 12 year old Holly with a tomboy hairstyle.

 Also from 2 is the Zuum, who is similar to the Dino from the first game.
 If you were to use the Slate command to import your Dino, it will be converted into a Zuum.

 Tekken series: Roger Jr. (actually the unnamed mother) replaces Roger.
 Hwoarang replaces Baek (who then returns in Tekken 5 alongside his student).
 Jin Kazama replaces his father Kazuya (who then returns, Jin getting a different fighting style).
 Combot replacing Mokujin for Tekken 4.
 Devil Jin replacing Devil Kazuya and Angel (debatable; Devil Kazuya also functions as an alternate stance for Kazuya in Tag 2).
 Asuka replacing Jun Kazama.
 Christie replacing Eddy (who fully returned in Tekken 5; in 4 he was an alternate costume for Christie).
 Julia Chang replacing her foster mother Michelle Chang.
 Forrest Law replacing his father Marshall Law (who then re-replaces his son in the next game, Tekken 4).
 Each Jack-bot is the newest model (though apparently with the same mind transferred over).
 King dies before Tekken 3, and Armor King is killed before Tekken 4.
 Both Kings are replaced by their younger followers, and even the names remain unchanged.
 Even Kuma that appears in Tekken and T2 dies of old age and is replaced by its pretty much identical child in Tekken 3.
 In general, many Tekken character replacements are so similar that if you are not familiar with storyline details, you won't even know someone is not the same as the original.